 The inverter is equipped with a Webconnect function as standard.
-The Webconnect function enables direct data transmission between the inverters and Internet portals Sunny Portal and Sunny Places without any additional communication device and for a maximum of 4 inverters per visualized system.
-In PV systems with more than 4 inverters, there is the option of establishing data transmission between the inverters and Sunny Portal via the data logger (e.g.,

-SMA Data Manager) or distributing the inverters over several systems.
-If there is an existing WLAN or Ethernet connection, you can directly access your visualized system via the web browser on your end device.
+The Webconnect function enables direct data transmission between the inverters of a small-scale plant and the Internet portals Sunny Portal and Sunny Places without any additional communication device and for a maximum of 4 inverters per visualized system.
+In large-scale PV power plants with more than 4 inverters, there is the option of establishing data transmission between the inverters and the web-based monitoring platform Sunny Portal and Sunny Places via the data logger (e.g. SMA Data Manager) or to distribute the inverters over several plants.
+You can directly access your visualized system via the web browser on your end device.